Overview of urinary tract infection (UTI) in children

 Your child’s UTI will require prompt antibiotic treatment to prevent kidney damage.
 The type of bacteria causing your child’s UTI and the severity of your child’s infection will determine the type of antibiotic used and the length of treatment.

 The most common antibiotics used for treatment of UTIs in children are:

 - amoxicillin and clavulanic acid

-- your child is less than six months old
+- is younger than 6 months old

-- your child has a high fever
+- has a high fever that isn’t improving

 Pain medication to alleviate severe discomfort during urination also may be prescribed.